patchstack/documentation/src/content/docs/Patchstack Plugin/plugin-introduction.md

 sidebar:
   order: 1
 ---
-The Patchstack plugin is a WordPress plugin that connects your web application with Patchstack App.
+The Patchstack plugin is a WordPress plugin that connects your site with Patchstack App.
 You can find the plugin

 <ul><li>here: <a href="https://wordpress.org/plugins/patchstack/" target="_blank">https://wordpress.org/plugins/patchstack/</a></li>